-Yaquina Bay Road, extending from the Bayfront neighborhood to Toledo, is a great place to spot a range of birds year-round.
+Yaquina Bay Road, extending from Newport’s Historic Bayfront to Toledo, is a great place to spot a range of birds year-round.
 Stop at pullouts along the way to view loons, grebes, ducks and gulls.
 Other species that frequent the bay here include brandt, Great Blue Heron, Great Egret, Green Heron, and Snowy Egret.
-Winter birds include Dunlin, Western and Least Sandpiper, and Black Turnstones.
-One must-stop spot on the road is Sally’s Bend, near the LNG tanks (1702 Yaquina Bay Road).
-“Walk west of the road to view terrestrial birds like Western Meadowlark, Northern Shrike, Killdeer, and Wilson’s Snipe, American Pipit and Western Kingbird in spring,” advises the Oregon Coast Birding Trail web site (www.oregoncoastbirding.com).
-Other likelies are Bald Eagles and a range of waterbirds in spring (Canvasback, American Wigeon, scoters, mergansers, and grebes among them).
-Belted Kingfishers are often found on the power lines along the bay side of the road.
+Winter Birds include Dunlin, Western and Least Sandpiper, and Black Turnstones.
+You may also see Bald Eagles and Belted Kingfishers.

 The Estuary Trail traverses the edge of Yaquina Bay on the campus of the Hatfield Marine Science Center in South Beach.
 Over 3,000 feet of trail offer year-round public access to the estuary, and interpretive signs are placed along the trail, with an observation shelter provided approximately midway.
-Parts of the trail and facilities are accessible to the physically challenged.
-This trail is a feast at any time of year.
-“Peak shorebird migration is late April; expect Dunlin, Western and Least Sandpiper, Semipalmated Plover, Whimbrel, and Long-billed Curlew,” advises the Oregon Coast Birding Trail.
-Birds of prey, including Bald Eagle, Merlin, and White-tailed Kite are seen here as well.
+Parts of the trail and facility are also accessible to those with limited mobility.
+You might see Dunlin, Western and Least Sandpiper, Semipalmated Plover, Bald Eagles, Merlin, and White Tailed Kite.

-Many habitats come together at the South Jetty at the mouth of Yaquina Bay and the trails that extend from there south to South Beach State Park.
+Many habitats come together at the South Jetty at the mouth of Yaquina Bay, and also on the trails that extend from there south to South Beach State Park.
 Along the South Jetty Road, look for loons, cormorants, Pigeon Guillemots, and Harlequin Ducks.
-The coastal dunes along the paved walking trail offer the opportunity to spy a range of species, including swallows, flycatchers, and Cedar Waxwing.
+The coastal dunes along the paved walking trail offer the opportunity to see a range of species, including swallows, flycatchers, and Cedar Waxwing.

-To maximize your birding success, be sure to consult with the excellent web site of the Oregon Coast Birding Trail (www.oregoncoastbirding.com) for maps, species lists, and more.
-In addition, local birders flock together via the Yaquina Birders and Naturalists (yaquina.info/ybn/), a group that meets monthly and offers guided birding trips.
+To maximize your birding success, be sure to consult with the excellent web site of the Oregon Coast Birding Trail for maps, species lists, and more.
+In addition, local birders communicate through Yaquina Birders and Naturalists, a group that meets monthly and offers guided birding trips.